calubrecht/CrimsonSkies/README.md

 Crimson Skies
 =============

-Crimson Skies is an open source MUD based on ROM 2.4b6.
+Crimson Skies is an open source MUD starting from ROM 2.4b6.
 Creative and innovative features from other open source code bases (Smaug, Shadow, Wurm)  will be included as well as what will be a lot of custom code.
 The initial steps will be getting a lot of the underpinnings in place correctly in order to make quicker updates later (like abstracting the class system, anyone who has added a new class to stock ROM will quickly get tired up updating the class_type table,